bruderol/vagrant-dev-env/README.md

 ### Using the VM

 1. Start the VM with `vagrant up`
-2. The default user is "__vagrant__" with the password "__vagrant__"
+2. The default user is `vagrant` with the password `vagrant`

 **Note**: Once installed you can as well start and stop the VM directly from VirtualBox UI (unless you do config changes in your Vagrantfile)

 ### Configure the VM

 To increase performance :rocket:
-* you can configure in VirtualBox UI that the VM gets more memory or cpu.
-For this you have to stop the VM first.
-Then you can go to VirtualBox UI and change it on the VM under `...`.
+* In VirtualBox UI you may configure that the VM gets more memory or cpu: Stop the VM first and then change it under `Change/System` on the VM.

 ## Known Issues